-Aside from blink-and-you’ll-miss-it cameos, these Daleks are barely in the episode.
-Even more frustratingly, the episode sets up the perfect moment to cameo plenty of classic Dalek cameos, in the form of the ‘intensive care’ ward that contains survivors from earlier encounters with the Doctor that are specifically named – Spiridon, Exxilon and Vulcan being particularly high-profile examples.
+Fans were outraged that, aside from blink-and-you’ll-miss-it cameos, these Daleks barely even feature.
+Even more frustratingly, the episode sets up the perfect moment to cameo plenty of classic Daleks in the form of the ‘intensive care’ ward that contains survivors from earlier encounters with the Doctor that are specifically named – Spiridon, Exxilon and Vulcan being particularly high-profile examples.
 And yet, when these Daleks are seen, they appear as Russel T. Davies era Dalek designs.
-The question here is why – why would the production team fail to utilise the classic Dalek props effectively if they went to the trouble of gathering them in the first place?
+Why would the production team fail to utilise the classic Dalek props effectively if they went to the trouble of gathering them in the first place?

 The Special Weapons Dalek prop, which likewise dates back to the 1980s, was included in the episode but barely used – Rory darts past it briefly during his first scene in the Asylum hall as it sits there, catatonic.
 It doesn’t even get to fire its trademark weapon.

 We may never know what behind-the-scenes decisions were made that pushed the classic Daleks into the background of this episode that was meant to be their swansong.
 Ironically, Steven Moffatt clearly identified this as a mistake as he would later include classic Daleks in the Twelfth Doctor episodes The Magician’s Apprentice and The Witch’s Familiar, which includes more of the 1960s-style Daleks and the Special Weapons Dalek – which finally gets to actually move and speak.